 IRS Streamlined Foreign Offshore Procedures

-The IRS has strict rules when it comes to filing your taxes.
+Internal Revenue Service (IRS) has strict rules when it comes to filing your taxes.
 You have to report all your income, and foreign assets and provide all applicable information to support your returns.
 All American Citizens living in Canada must file their US taxes every year.

-Inability to file your taxes or report foreign assets where needed can be disastrous.
+The inability to file your taxes or report foreign assets where needed can be disastrous.
 You can invite trouble from the IRS which may include tens of thousands in penalties and even criminal prosecution.

 How can US taxpayers come clean and clear things with the IRS?
 What if you have missed filing tax returns, FBARs, or other information returns in the past years?